sharmapn/RationaleMiner/README.md

 **A. Database**

 The database is named `peps_new'.
 A 6GB zipfile is hosted on kaggle at this address.
-It contains the entire MySQL data directory and when unzipped is 35GB in size.
+It contains the entire MySQL data directory and when unzipped is 35GB in size. <br/>
-This is easiest way to recreate the MySQL database: to recover the database on another machine.
+This is easiest way to recreate the MySQL database: to recover the database on another machine. <br/>
-For this carry out the following steps:
+For this carry out the following steps: <br/>
 1. First install the MySQL Community Server database version 5.6.25 from this link https://downloads.mysql.com/archives/community/.
 Choose the Product version 5.6.25, Microsoft Windows, and Windows (x86, 64 bit).
 While installing the database, install any sample or system databases that come with it.

-2. Download the `data` folder containing the database files for the 'peps_new' database and other MySQL database.
+2. Download the `data` folder containing the database files for the 'peps_new' database and other MySQL database. <br/>
+Stop the MySQL database service. <br/>
-Store this folder in the MySQL data directory **replacing the existing 'data' folder**.
+Store this folder in the MySQL data directory **replacing the existing 'data' folder**. <br/>
 For instance, on my computer, this 'data' folder is in the following directory `D:\ProgramData\MySQL\MySQL Server 5.6\data`.

 3. Then you have to recover this database.
 First shutdown the MySQL database.